dansleboby/ZoomPHP-sdk/docs/Api/UsersApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$status = "active"; // string | User statuses:<br>`active` - Users with an active status.<br>`inactive` - Users who are deactivated.<br>`pending` - Users with a pending status.
+$status = 'active'; // string | User statuses:<br>`active` - Users with an active status.<br>`inactive` - Users who are deactivated.<br>`pending` - Users with a pending status.
 $page_size = 30; // int | The number of records returned within a single API call.
-$role_id = "role_id_example"; // string | Unique identifier for the role.
+$role_id = 'role_id_example'; // string | Unique identifier for the role.
 Provide this parameter if you would like to filter the response by a specific role.
 You can retrieve Role IDs from [List Roles](https://marketplace.zoom.us/docs/api-reference/zoom-api/roles/roles) API.
-$page_number = "page_number_example"; // string | The page number of the current page in the returned records.
+$page_number = 'page_number_example'; // string | The page number of the current page in the returned records.
-$include_fields = "include_fields_example"; // string | Provide a value for this field if you would like to see the following attribute in the response of this API call:<br>  `custom_attributes`: Returns custom attributes that are associated with the user.
+$include_fields = 'include_fields_example'; // string | Provide a value for this field if you would like to see the following attribute in the response of this API call:<br>  `custom_attributes`: Returns custom attributes that are associated with the user.

 try {
     $result = $apiInstance->users($status, $page_size, $role_id, $page_number, $include_fields);